Diuxx/xjson/README.md

 ## Usage

-To init and link a json file in your projet instantiate and init it.
+To init and link a json file in your project instantiate and init it.

 ```js
 import { xJson } from "../src/xJson";